nucypher/nucypher/docs/source/guides/staking_guide.rst

     OK!

-Please note that the worker's address should be in the format where checksum is encoded in the address.
-However, geth shows addresses in the lower case.
-You can convert the address to checksum format in geth console:
+.. note:: The worker's address must be EIP-55 checksum valid, however, geth shows addresses in the normalized format.
+          You can convert the normalized address to checksum format in geth console:

 .. code:: bash